Linda Mason Barber, PhD, RN, ANP-C

 Tammy McClenny, EdD, MSN, RN

-RN to BSN Program Director
+RN to BSN Program Director and Assistant Professor

 The Bachelor of Science in Nursing program for Registered Nurses (RN to BSN) is for individuals who are already licensed as registered nurses (RN).
 Courses are offered in Carrollton and Newnan for Fall admission only.
 The program prepares Registered Nurses for professional advancement and offers interactive learning through an asynchronous online environment.
 This program combines a rich and liberal foundation in arts, sciences, and humanities with a unique nursing curriculum that emphasizes the art and science of nursing.